MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 - MET150
 - SPO160
 ms.assetid: bebb285f-1d54-4f79-90a5-94985afc6af8
-description: "Describes how to use Office 365's built-in Content Delivery Network (CDN) to speed up delivery of your SharePoint Online assets to all of your users no matter where they are located or how they access your content."
+description: "Describes how to use Office 365's private Content Delivery Network (CDN) to speed up delivery of your SharePoint Online assets to all of your users no matter where they are located or how they access your content."
 ---

 # Use the Office 365 Content Delivery Network with SharePoint Online

 The Office 365 Content Delivery Network (CDN) is a private CDN hosted by Microsoft that you can use to host static assets to provide better performance for your SharePoint Online pages.
 Static assets are files that don't change very often, like images, video and audio, style sheets, fonts, and JavaScript files.
 The CDN works as a geographically distributed caching proxy, by caching static assets closer to the browsers requesting them.

+For guidance on configuring Office 365 to use a public CDN, see [Use the public Content Delivery Network with Office 365](use-private-cdn-with-office-365.md).

 If you are already familiar with the way that CDNs work, you only need to complete a few steps to set it up.
 This topic describes how.
 Read on for information about the Office 365 CDN and how to get started hosting your static assets.